anyfiddle/sysbox-pods-preview/README.md

 Once you have a K8s v1.20 cluster up and running, you need to install Sysbox on one or more worker nodes.

-Each node where you will install Sysbox must meet the following requirements:
+Prior to installing Sysbox, ensure each node where you will install Sysbox meets the following requirements:

 1. The node's OS must be Ubuntu Focal or Bionic (with a 5.0+ kernel).